aguerrero232/DataScienceGroupProject/README.md

 ## --------------------- File Descriptions ---------------------

 # Folder: analysis/

+## analysis.py
+* Main driver of the program, run this file to start up the project

+### helper_functions.py
+* Contain functions that prove useful for statistical analysis and plotting

 ### loaddata.py
 * Contains project data statistical analysis used throught analysis files

-### helper_functions.py
-* Contain functions that prove useful for statistical analysis and plotting

-### pokemon_attack_stat_analysis.py
-* Analysis of pokemon attack stat, distribution, standardized distribution, SEM, SEM+95% Confidence Interval

-### pokemon_simple_correlation.py
-* Various correlations of different stats shared among Pokemon. hp / speed, attack/ sp_attack, height/weight, etc...

 ### pokemon_normal_dist_and_actual_vals.py
 * Using standard normal distribution for quick probability estimation for all pokemon Heights(m) and Weights(kg) (can be extended for more categories)